October 31, 2015

 CBS Action Zone promo comic.

-The series debuted on CBS on September 17, 1994 as part of their Action Zone block, placed alongside Teenage Mutant Ninja Turtles and WildC.A.T.S.
+The series debuted on CBS on October 1, 1994, after being delayed from September 17 (despite many sources saying the contrary), as part of their Action Zone block; placed alongside Teenage Mutant Ninja Turtles and WildC.A.T.S.
 Each episode featured a Golden Skull (Tony Jay) rendered by computer animation.
 The Skull was Goddard’s attempt to catch the attention of viewers and encourage them to watch the show.
 As such, the Skull was seen before the intro played over Gary Guttman’s theme.
 Inspired by The Twilight Zone’s Rod Serling, the Skull served to set up the moral conflict within each episode’s story as well as drop subtle clues about the development the story would have taken had the series gone to term.
 Had CBS greenlit the series sooner, Goddard and his team would have had sufficient production time to make the entire series CGI as Goddard felt the technology had advanced enough to do so.
 If that happened, it would have become the second computer animated cartoon after ReBoot, which also featured Jay.
-The CGI effects were handled by Foundation Imaging
+The CGI effects were handled by Foundation Imaging.

 The cancelled Talyn figure prototype.